 Begin with an easy question: do I prefer modern or traditional design?
 If it’s a timeless look you’re seeking, a Shaker kitchen door is the classic choice, while a more traditionally panelled Georgian kitchen door will provide a slightly more stately tone.
 For contemporary kitchens, it has to be a plain slab door.
 Go without handles for an ultra minimalist kitchen.

 Of course, the door design or even colour/finish is not where the decisions end.
 The most successful kitchens are fitted with cabinetry that is meticulously planned, both inside and out.
-Storage needs to be thoughtfully allocated – divide and conquer using dedicated dividers, shelves and baskets.
+Kitchen storage needs to be thoughtfully allocated – divide and conquer using dedicated dividers, shelves and baskets.
 Integral lighting can be used to boost the impact of interesting materials.

 And don’t forget the handles – they should never be an afterthought.
 Even recessed handles can bring a design dimension via colour-contrasting shadowlines or interesting placement.